bsccf/Uni-notes/Mathematics for Engineering and the Environment/6U Matrices 1/6 Matrix determinants/determinant.md

 #### What is a
 ## Determinant
-Determinants are [[square matrix|square matrices]], the notation for a determinant is:
+Determinants can be found for [[square matrix|square matrices]], the notation for a determinant is:

 > ### $$ |A| = det\:A $$
 >> where: